treeman/jonashietala/drafts/rewriting_my_static_site_in_rust_for_fun_and_profit.markdown

 These are the main annoyances I wanted to solve with this rewrite:

-1. It was starting to get slow
+1. It was starting to get slow.

    On my crappy laptop a full site rebuild took 75 seconds.
+(Not compile, just to generate the site.)
 I only have 240 posts so I don't think it should be that slow.
-While there is a good caching system and a watch command that only updates the changed post during writing, it was still noticeable.
+While there is a good caching system and a watch command that only updates the changed post during editing, it was still annoyingly slow.

-2. Several external dependencies
+2. Several external dependencies.

    While the site generator itself is written in Haskell, there were other dependencies apart from a number of Haskell libs.
 My blog helper script was written in Perl, I used [sassc] to convert sass, [pygments] in Python for syntax highlighting, and [s3cmd] for uploading the generated site to S3.

    It's annoying to install all these and to keep them up-to-date, it would be great to just have a single thing to worry about.

-3. Setup problems
+3. Setup problems.

    Related to the previous point, sometimes things just break and I have to spend time to debug and fix them.
 This is especially frustrating when I have some good idea of something to write about, just to find out that I have some issue with my site generator.